-We cannot foresee if and when the outbreak of COVID-19 will be effectively contained, nor can we predict the severity and duration of its impact.
-COVID-19 has not yet had a significant impact on the Company's day to day operations.
-Management is actively monitoring the global situation on our financial condition, liquidity, operations, suppliers, industry, and workforce.
+Management is actively monitoring the global situation and its possible effects on our financial condition, liquidity, suppliers, industry, and operations including manufacturing, clinical trials and workforce.
 Given the daily evolution of the COVID-19 pandemic and the global responses to curb its spread, we are not able to estimate the adverse effects of the COVID-19 pandemic on our results of operations, financial condition, or liquidity.